-679-0001.05 BASIS OF PAYMENT.
+679-0002.05 BASIS OF PAYMENT.
 The accepted quantity of Remove and Relocate Street Light Assembly will be paid for at the contract unit price per each.

-Payment will be full compensation for removing the light, light pole, and foundation; installing wiring and conduit; transportation, handling, and resetting lightings with new foundations at locations indicated in the Plans or as directed by the Engineer; providing any new conduit, wiring, hardware, bulbs, and accessories; performing any necessary excavation, backfilling, electrical connections, and testing; and for furnishing all labor, tools, equipment, and incidentals necessary to complete the work.
+Payment will be full compensation for removing the light, light pole, and foundation; installing wiring and conduit; transportation, handling, and resetting lights with new foundations at locations indicated on the Plans or as directed by the Engineer; providing any new conduit, wiring, hardware, bulbs, and accessories; performing any necessary excavation, backfilling, electrical connections, and testing; and for furnishing all labor, materials, tools, equipment, and incidentals necessary to complete the work.

 Payment will be made under: